-When examining the labor and schools more closely, certain trends appear that are important to note when considering 16 MPLH as a “typical standard”.
-For example, elementary sites are often the most productive, so their higher ratios of average daily participation (ADP) are a primary contributor to the district’s bottom line, though the labor assigned to elementary sites is routinely lower, as are the job classifications.
+When examining labor in schools make sure to consider all the elements surrounding your MPLH goal.
+For example, elementary sites are often highly productive, so their higher ratios of average daily participation (ADP) are a primary contributor to the district’s bottom line, though the labor assigned to elementary sites is routinely lower, as are the job classifications.
 Furthermore, if the elementary site is serving in-classroom breakfast models, their MPLH will be even higher.
-An MPLH range of 28 to 45 is common for an elementary school with classroom breakfast and strong lunch participation.
+A MPLH range of 28 to 45 is common for an elementary school with classroom breakfast and strong lunch participation.

-On the other hand, the less productive secondary schools require more supervisory staff, multiple service lines, and more menu choices, which translate to a higher labor assignment.
-Even less productive can be high schools, which are often identified for renovations and upgrades ‒ new equipment, nicer dining areas, high tech POS stations, and lots of staff, but still struggle to attract diners.
-Food court-style serving areas are also a strategy for competing with the nearest fast food outlets; consequently high schools are most commonly relying heavily on à la carte sales to break even or are resigned to operating at a loss.
+On the other hand, the less-productive secondary schools require more supervisory staff, multiple service lines, and more menu choices, which translate to a higher labor assignment.
+Even less productive are some high schools, which are often identified for renovations and upgrades ‒ new equipment, nicer dining areas, high tech POS stations, and lots of staff, but still struggle to attract diners.
+Food court-style serving areas are a strategy for competing with the nearest fast food outlets; consequently, many high schools relyon à la carte sales to break even, or are simply resigned to operating at a loss.

-With these factors in mind, directors can identify opportunities for making adjustments to their labor assignment and creating MPLH targets for like site types that are effective benchmarks for their districts.
-It may take a few years of looking, comparing and adjusting to determine what productivity standard works within your organization, but consistent evaluation will result in optimized efficiency and higher productivity.
+With these factors in mind, directors can identify opportunities for making adjustments to their labor assignment and creating MPLH targets for similar site types that are effective benchmarks for their districts.
+It may take a few years of looking, comparing, and adjusting to determine your productivity standard, but consistent evaluation will result in optimized efficiency and higher productivity.

 Illustration of MPLH before and after

-Along with labor costs, food costs are the other major expenditure of a food service department budget.
+Aside from labor costs, food costs are the major expenditure of a food service department budget.
 Responsible management and understanding of food costs is vital to a successful food service operation, especially when considering significant shifts to menus, production, or service models.
 An accurate projection of budgeted food costs is fundamental fiscal management.

 Food Cost Projection Worksheet

 This food cost total is inclusive of all five components of each meal.
-Although we know that offer versus serve will reduce this presumption because students may not choose all five components, the calculation provides the upper limit of the food budget which is the most conservative approach to budget development.
-Once the district has accrued a participation history of new menu cycles, the food cost projection can then be based on actual serving data which is collected via the production records, as well as by utilizing vendor velocity data.
+However,offer versus serve will reduce this presumption because students may not choose all five components.
+With this in mind, the calculation provides the upper limit of the food budget, which is the most conservative approach to budget development when implementing change.
+Once the district has accrued a participation history of new menu cycles, the food cost projection can then be based on actual serving data collected via the production records, as well as by utilizing vendor velocity data.

 Food Cost and Inventory Tracking Tool (for Districts without Back-Office Software)

-Districts that try to manage their food and inventory costs without back-office software are at a disadvantage.
+Districts without back-office software to manage their food and inventory costs are at an inherent disadvantage.
 Software programs designed for school food service operations support recipe management, inventory, ordering, and receiving.
-It also automates tasks like determining food cost per meal and can provide real-time information on money spent for food prepared during a month.
+It also automates tasks (like determining food cost per meal) and can provide real-time information on money spent for monthly food preparation.
 While it is possible to track food costs and make estimations without software, districts must be careful not to base food costs simply on food expenses.
 They also must account for price changes, existing inventory, shifts in the menus, enrollment shifts, and average daily participation.

-For smaller districts without software we have created a Food Cost and Inventory Tracking Tool that can be used successfully manually.
-Smaller districts are often more at risk of overspending due to lack of support services from Accounting, lack of personnel or training.
-When a small district decides to shift their menu model, due to their size they are often more nimble, but without careful consideration of the impact of change ‒ they can run into trouble quickly with food cost.
+For smaller districts without software we have created a Food Cost and Inventory Tracking Tool.
+Smaller districts are often more at risk of overspending due to lack of support from accounting services, lack of personnel, or training.
+When a small district decides to shift their menu model, due to their size they are often more nimble, but without careful consideration of the impact of change, they can run into trouble quickly with food cost.
 Two areas that must be tracked to avoid overspending are 1) inventory, and 2) cost of the food purchased each month.
 The cost of food used in the preparation of the meals is calculated on a monthly basis using the following formula:

 The Food Cost and Inventory Tracking Tool provides an easy way to effectively monitor food costs in real-time.
-By performing a monthly analysis of your activity you will be able to respond to an increase in your food cost immediately instead of attempting to adjust later in the year when it is often too late.
-A rise in your food cost during the year can be due to a rise in participation (which is a good thing!) food prices, mismanaged inventory, menu items that are not well received, or general over-production of the menu items that result in discarded food or excessive leftovers
+By performing a monthly analysis, you can respond to an increase in food cost immediately instead of attempting to adjust later in the year when it is often too late.
+A rise in food cost during the year can be due to a rise in participation (which is a good thing!), food prices, mismanaged inventory, menu items that are not well received, or general over-production of the menu items that result in discarded food or excessive leftovers.

 Meal counts determine the amount of revenue that a program will receive to cover the costs of labor and food.
 Meal counts are the key data set to track in school food programs and should drive the hours of labor needed to produce and serve meals properly and provide the basis for estimating the amount of food that needs to be purchased to support the menu.
 Complete and accurate monitoring of meal counts is the foundation of the food service program.

 The National Child Nutrition Programs have strict regulations for counting meals served for federal reimbursement.
-Most districts utilize a Point of Sale (POS) system that allows for a streamlined digital process to count the students by eligibility and the type of meal they are provided.
-This data from the POS system should be incorporated into a spreadsheet that projects the annual program revenue.
+Most districts utilize a Point of Sale (POS) system that uses a streamlined digital process to count the students by eligibility and the type of meal provided.
+POS system data should be incorporated into a spreadsheet that projects the annual program revenue.
 The projection can be compared to budget to determine if the program is achieving the anticipated meal counts to support the budget.

 Ideally, the meal counts will track exactly as budgeted.
 However, if the actual counts are lower than budgeted, here are some questions to ask: